poshaughnessy/peteroshaughnessy.com/src/content/posts/2022-04-03-how-was-your-paternity-leave.md

 We don't want to get over-reliant on a drug and we need to speak with the GP or pharmacist more to figure out a longer term plan.
 We're only a couple of days in, so I probably shouldn't speak too soon anyway.
 And we're going to have to manage now (finally) with me back at work.
 I'm sure there will be big challenges still ahead - parenting is never easy.
 But it does feel like a light at the end of a tunnel.

+Although I often felt too tired and/or stressed out to really enjoy it, I know that it was really good for me to get all that time to bond with the kids.
+I'm sure I'll miss that now that my paternity leave has finished.
+At the same time, I think starting back at work will be good for me, to have some more variety in my life and to interact more with different people again.
+I'm looking forward to having one day a week in the office, to get out of the house a little bit, whilst still being grateful that I can work from home for the rest of the week.

-_"What will you say when your colleagues ask you how your paternity leave was?"_, my wife asked me this evening. _"Necessary"_, I replied! _"Are you ready to go back to work?"_ my father-in-law asked. _"Just give me another two or three years"_, I replied 😂
+_"What will you say when your colleagues ask how your paternity leave was?"_, my wife asked me this evening. _"Necessary"_, I replied!

+_"Are you ready to go back to work?"_ my father-in-law asked. _"Just give me another two or three years"_, I replied 😂

-Thank you very much to the John Lewis Partnership (we'll be writing to the [chairman Sharon White](https://www.johnlewispartnership.co.uk/about/meet-the-board.html) to thank her directly too), to my wife for putting up with my awful, sleep-deprived moods, and to my wife's parents for all their continued support. ❤️
+Thank you very much to the John Lewis Partnership (we'll be writing to the [chairman Sharon White](https://www.johnlewispartnership.co.uk/about/meet-the-board.html) to thank her directly too).
+Thank you to my wife for being so great looking after the kids and for putting up with my awful, sleep-deprived moods.
+And thank you to my wife's parents for all their continued support. ❤️